sottlmarek/DevSecOps/README.md

 ## Orchestration

-Event driven security help to drive, automate and execute tasks for security procceses.
+Event driven security help to drive, automate and execute tasks for security processes.
 The tools here and not dedicated security tools but are helping to automate and orchestrate security tasks or are part of most modern security automation frameworks or tools.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |